ChengwangJi/ChengwangJi.github.io/_pages/about.md

 ## Recent News 📢
 ------
+* **Aug.23, 2026**: I was invited to serve as a TPC member for Workshop, “Next-Generation Signal Processing, Architecture and Waveforms for Intelligent 3CLS,” at Globecom 2026.
 * **Aug.5, 2026**: I joined the State Key Laboratory of Internet of Things for Smart City at University of Macau as a research assistant!
 * **Aug.3, 2026**: I gave a talk "RDARS-Enhanced Communication and Sensing Systems: From Optimization to Deep Unfolding" in the joint summer seminar with Tsinghua University at University of Macau.
 * **Jul.22, 2026**: I pass my PhD oral defense titled "Beamforming and Mode Selection for RDARS-Aided Communication and Sensing Systems"!